Briarcliff Manor, New York: Sports

-On November 12, 1934, the Automobile Racing Club of America held another road race in Briarcliff Manor.
+On November 12, 1934, the Automobile Racing Club of America (precursor of the current Sports Car Club of America) held another road race in Briarcliff Manor.
 It was the first amateur race in the United States, hosted by the wealthy Collier family of nearby Pocantico Hills.
-Brothers Sam, Miles, and Barron Jr. had begun hosting informal races in the area in the early 1930s, and formed the racing club in 1933.
+Brothers Sam, Miles, and Barron Jr. had begun hosting informal races in the area in the early 1930s, and formed the racing club on the Collier family estate in Pocantico Hills in 1933.
 The 1934 race was won by Langdon Quimby, driving a Willys 77, in a time of two hours and seven minutes on the 100 mi course.
 The race was held again on June 23, 1935; Quimby won again, four minutes faster than the previous year.
 In 1977, during the village's 75th anniversary, fifteen old racing cars participated in a motorcade around the 1934 race's route.
 In 2008, the village commemorated the first race's centennial in a parade featuring about 60 antique cars.